tjobrien7/vigilant-enigma/README.md

    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: ebwilt     name 1: Elias Barrett-Wilt
        * GitHub username 2: apurohit2  name 2: Anay Purohit
-       * GitHub username 3:       name 3:
+       * GitHub username 3: ewatson5   name 3: Liz Watson
-       * GitHub username 4:       name 4:
+       * GitHub username 4: tjobrien7  name 4: Trace O'Brien
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?
-   It took us 1 hour and 20 minutes to complete the exercise.

 ## Table of Contents